The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 • High-volume and high-pressure mode

-This shock pump stands out from others due to its unique features.
-One of these features is the ‘T’ shaped folding handle, which makes the pump portable and compact, making it ideal for bike trips.
+This shock pump stands out for its unique features.
+One of these is the ‘T’ shaped folding handle, making it portable and compact for bike trips.

-In addition, the analog gauge can be detached at any time, allowing you to use the included frame mount and take the pump with you.
-When you return home, simply reattach the gauge to check the pressure in your shock or tires.
+Plus, the analog gauge is detachable, allowing you to use the included frame mount and take the pump with you.
+Reattach the gauge at home to check shock or tire pressure.

-This pump also has the ability to switch between high-volume and high-pressure modes, and the head is compatible with both Presta and Schrader valves.
+The pump switches between high-volume and high-pressure modes, and the head works with Presta and Schrader valves.

-As a result, you can use this pump to inflate your tires using the high-volume mode, but it won’t be as effective as a mini bike pump.
+You can use this pump to inflate tires with the high-volume mode, but it’s not as effective as a mini bike pump.

 Beto Bike Shock Pump